 How Insulation Works In Your Home

 Insulation works by providing a barrier that restricts the flow of heat or sound through walls, ceilings or floors.
-Homes without insulation can be at risk of higher heating or cooling costs as they loose valuable heat during winter and gain unwanted heat over summer.
+Homes without insulation can be at risk of higher heating or cooling costs as they lose valuable heat during winter and gain unwanted heat over summer.

 Without an effective barrier to restrict heat movement, your home heating and cooling appliances will operate for longer periods than desired.
 Of course this will mean increased energy costs for you.